yasuraok/git-remote-rclone/README.md

 `git-remote-rclone` can be configured to get git to prune the repo aggressively before uploading via rclone.
 This comes in handy to minimize the uploaded file size, at the cost of the time taken to prune.
-This is a good tradeoff for low-bandwidth situations.
+This can be a good tradeoff for low-bandwidth situations.
 To configure it, run this in your git repo:

 ```
 git config --add git-remote-rclone.pruneaggressively "true"
 ```
+`git-gc` is run only on the repo that is uploaded.
+The local repo is left untouched.

 ## Example
 ```